hoangduytran/blender-manual/manual/animation/keyframes/keying_sets.rst

    The Keying Set panel.

 Active Keying Set
-   The :ref:`List View <ui-list-view>` of keying sets in the active scene.
+   The :ref:`List View <ui-list-view>` of Keying Sets in the active scene.

    Add ``+``
-      Adds an empty keying set.
+      Adds an empty Keying Set.

 Description
-   A short description of the keying set.
+   A short description of the Keying Set.

 Export to File
-   Export keying set to a Python script ``File.py``.
+   Export Keying Set to a Python script ``File.py``.
-   To re-add the keying set from the ``File.py``, open then run the ``File.py`` from the Text Editor.
+   To re-add the Keying Set from the ``File.py``, open then run the ``File.py`` from the Text Editor.

 Keyframing Settings
 -------------------

 General Override
-   These options control all properties in the keying set.
+   These options control all properties in the Keying Set.
    Note that the same settings in *Preferences* override these settings if enabled.

 Active Set Override
-   These options control individual properties in the keying set.
+   These options control individual properties in the Keying Set.

 Common Settings
    Only Needed